amykapernick/blog/posts/2017/setting-up-local-dev-and-deployment-pipelines.md

 lftp -c "open -u $FTP_USER,$FTP_PASSWORD {insertFTPhosthere}; set ssl:verify-certificate no; mirror -R ~/clone/ /wp-content/themes/wordpresstheme"
 ```

-This script runs the gulp functions to change file paths, removes the node_modules folder that was created (this isn’t needed for the website and both takes up a lot of room and has a tendency to break when moved to your hosting) and then moves the cloned files via FTP (you can also set this up to use SFTP or SSH).
+This script runs the gulp functions to change file paths, removes the node_modules folder that was created (this isn't needed for the website and both takes up a lot of room and has a tendency to break when moved to your hosting) and then moves the cloned files via FTP (you can also set this up to use SFTP or SSH).
 Make sure you update your version to include your FTP address and make sure that the target folder path is correct.

 Navigate to **Project Settings** -> **Environment** and assign the variables for FTP_USER and FTP_PASSWORD for your login details.
 This way any logs for your build will include the variable name rather than your actual username and password.

-If needed, edit the **Projects Settings** -> **Notification** to specify how you’d like to be notified of build successes or failures, for example you can get notified via [Slack](https://slack.com/).
+If needed, edit the **Projects Settings** -> **Notification** to specify how you'd like to be notified of build successes or failures, for example you can get notified via [Slack](https://slack.com/).

 ## Databases

-Unfortunately the process for migrating database information is still a manual process (although I’ll definitely let you know once I work out how to automate that as well).
+Unfortunately the process for migrating database information is still a manual process (although I'll definitely let you know once I work out how to automate that as well).
 Open the database for your local installation and perform a full export, then import that into the database for your hosting (you may need to delete existing tables before you import).
-Once you’ve imported the database, you will need to adjust the wp_options table to update the siteurl and home values for the live URL rather than the localhost one.
+Once you've imported the database, you will need to adjust the wp_options table to update the siteurl and home values for the live URL rather than the localhost one.

-This doesn’t have to be done every time, but includes any updates in content (such as posts and pages), plugins and other config.
+This doesn't have to be done every time, but includes any updates in content (such as posts and pages), plugins and other config.
 The build process only brings through theme files which includes any templates, styles and scripts being used.

 ## Plugins

-Again, unfortunately this method doesn’t result in the plugins being brought across.
-My method to approach this, is to install the plugins on both local and live and when the database gets imported, it will bring through any config that you’ve set.
+Again, unfortunately this method doesn't result in the plugins being brought across.
+My method to approach this, is to install the plugins on both local and live and when the database gets imported, it will bring through any config that you've set.